darth-stewie/Portfolio/README.md

 ### Summary

-My goal is to save you time, money, and headaches!
-Get in touch and we'll discuss your product quality goals and my professional solutions in detail.
-Let's do this 💪
+With a mission to implement sustainable QA methods and tools, my goal is ensure that your amazing products and services not only get better, but they stay that way.

 #### Employment History

 * Test Automation Engineer | Evercast LLC | July 2021 - Present
 * QA 1 | Evercast LLC | March 2021 - July 2021
-* QA Analyst & Software Support Technician | Pingman Tools LLC | October 2018 - March 2021
+* QA Analyst & Software Support Technician | Pingman Tools LLC | November 2018 - March 2021

 #### Education

 * Associates of Arts and Sciences | Culinary Arts | Flathead Valley Community College | August 2009 - May 2011

----

-### Portfolio
+#### Portfolio

 **E2E Load Test**
 Uses AWS Lambda & S3 with Google Apps Script to put a load of virtual users onto the application, following pre-defined paths.
 Reporting handled and generated using Google Apps Script.